CaoHoangTung/sagemaker-huggingface-batch-job/README.md

 # AWS SageMaker Huggingface Summarization
-This repostitory contains the code that utilize SageMaker Batch Transform to summarize a large amount of text data
+This repository contains the code that utilize SageMaker Batch Transform to summarize a large amount of text data

 ## Setup